rafaelrocha007/laravel-sail-api-test-challenge/README.md

 ## Getting started

-This code test project was developed using Laravel 8, and powered by the development environment offered by Laravel Sail and can be launched using the following steps:
+This project was developed with Laravel 8 and powered by the development environment offered by Laravel Sail (Docker environment).

+Main technologies used here:
+* PHP 8
+* MySQL 8
+* Laravel 8
+* Laravel Passport
+* JWT API Authentication
+* Laravel Sail
+* Docker / Docker-compose for development environment
+* PHPUnit
+* Laravel mix
+* React SPA front-end

+It can be launched following some steps:

 1. First you need to clone from [GitHub](https://github.com/rafaelrocha007/meveto-test)